-Has Attorney B violated rule 2-100 by responding to Attorney A's inquiry in the presence of Client A?
+Has Attorney B violated rule 2-100 by responding in the manner described above?

-Unless otherwise indicated, all rule references are to the Rules of Professional Conduct of the State Bar of California.
+1/ Unless otherwise indicated, all rule references are to the Rules of Professional Conduct of the State Bar of California.

 DISCUSSION

 Paragraph (A) of rule 2-100 of the California Rules of Professional Conduct, entitled "Communication with a Represented Party," provides as follows: